astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 ```

 It is important to note the interpretation of this shift in wavelength.
-So far in this book you have encountered two other mechanisism by which
+So far in this book you have encountered two other mechanisisms by which
 a photon would shift to a different wavelength: there's the Doppler
 shift (the result of relative motion between the observer and the emitter)
 and the gravitational shift (the result of the photon moving toward